 Aging Research and Early Career Physician Professional Development

-The National Institute on Aging (NIA) will be accepting applications for the 2013 Grants for Early Medical and Surgical Subspecialists Transition to Aging Research (GEMSSTAR) awards program beginning September 1, 2012.
-GEMSSTAR awards program provides early career physicians up to $100,000 of direct funding (over a two-year period) to support aging research.
+The National Institute of Health (NIH) through the National Institute on Aging (NIA) will be accepting applications for the 2014 Grants for Early Medical/Surgical Subspecialists Transition to Aging Research (GEMSSTAR) awards program beginning September 21, 2013.
+GEMSSTAR awards program provides early career physicians up to $150,000 of direct funding (over a two-year period) to support aging research.
 Interested applicants have the option of submitting a Letter of Intent (LOI) prior to submitting their GEMSSTAR application to NIA.
-The deadline to submit an application is October 1, 2012.
+Due to the government shutdown, NIH has extended the deadline to submit an application to November 1, 2013.
 Read the full text of the GEMSSTAR award announcements below.
 The NIA announcement includes a helpful list of responses to questions that are frequently asked about the GEMSSTAR program.

 To receive a GEMSSTAR award, early career physicians must secure a supplemental professional development plan (PDP) award.
 The T. Franklin Williams Scholars Program is one source of professional development support available to applicants.